 1. A Second Car

 Being a one-car household can be tough.
 It’s very hard for us to share the car during the weekdays.
 My husband has a 12-hour work and an hour drive to work daily.
-If I need to go out on weekdays, I have to take the public transit.
-The good thing is that we live in a city that public transport is easily accessible.
+If I need to go out on weekdays, I have to take public transit.
+The good thing is that we live in a city where public transport is easily accessible.

 We need to go to after-school classes 3 to 4 times a week.
 If we drive, it takes about 10 minutes.
 Since I can’t use the car during the weekdays, I take public transit with my daughter.
 From our home to school, it takes about 45-minute time.